 Seacoast Dental Implant & Oral Surgery Center

-Rochester Oral & Maxillofacial Surgeon, Dave C. Pak, DMD, MD, PA, practices a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+Rochester Oral & Maxillofacial Surgeons, Dave C. Pak, DMD, MD, PA and Jonathan Williams, DMD, MD, practice a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
 We can also diagnose and treat facial pain, facial injuries and TMJ disorders, and perform a full range of dental implant and bone grafting procedures.

 Our office is located at 248 North Main Street, Rochester, NH.

 Call us with any questions or to make an appointment.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.

 Dental implants are changing the way people live.
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
 For more information about dental implants or to schedule a consultation appointment, call our office in Rochester, NH at Rochester Office Phone Number 603-332-0818.

 Missing teeth over a period of time can cause your jaw bone to atrophy, or resorb.
 This often results in poor quality and quantity of bone suitable for the placement of dental implants as well as long term shifting of remaining teeth and changes to facial structure.
 Most patients, in these situations, are not candidates for dental implants.

 Fortunately, today we have the ability to grow bone where it is needed.
 This not only gives us the opportunity to place implants of proper length and width, but it also gives us a chance to restore functionality and aesthetic appearance